 I specialize in fiction, and romance in particular (all subgenres).
-To date I’ve edited over eighty-five full-length novels and around two dozen projects that fit into other categories (e.g., novellas, nonfiction, poetry, children’s poetry).
+To date I’ve edited over ninety full-length novels and around two dozen projects that fit into other categories (e.g., novellas, nonfiction, poetry, children’s poetry).
 My personal favorite genres are science fiction and fantasy, but I’m always happy to have a new story to read!

 How long will it take you?

 My turnaround time varies depending on a number of factors, so I’ll need to see your entire book before I can give you an estimate on how long I’ll need to edit something.
 Generally speaking, I’ll need additional time if your book’s word count is over 55K, if you’ve written a book that takes place outside of the United States where I’ll need to double-check locations and words in languages other than English, or if English is not your first language.

 How do I pay you?